kiratech/labs/Through-The-Looking-Glass/Grafana-Datasources-Configuration.md

 ![Loki Derived fields](images/Grafana-Loki-Datasource-Derived-fields-trace_id.png)

-Once the data source is available it wil be possible to `Explore` it, by querying the application named `alice`:
+Once the data source is available it will be possible to `Explore` it, by querying the application named `alice`:

 ![Loki Query](images/Grafana-Loki-01-query-application.png)